FluffyMaguro/mini-casting-tool/README.md

 1. **How to change which factions are available?**

-Edit images in `layout/factions/`
+You can add, remove or edit faction images in `layout/factions/`

-Adding new ones will automatically add them to player options.
+This will affect which factions are available.

-2. **How to change visual style?**
+2. **How to change the visual style?**

 Edit `layout/main.css` file.